 Within 90 days of passing the exam, you need to complete the Utah real estate license application.
 The first part of the process is creating a MyLicense online account.
 You must submit five separate documents to the Utah Division of Real Estate as part of your application process.
 These include:

-You should have received this four-page document from the Pearson testing center.
+- Consent to a background check: You should receive this four-page document at the Pearson testing center.
 Submit this original, signed, and dated document to the state as a PDF.

-This is the document you brought to the Pearson testing center.
+- Candidate Education Certifying Document: This is the paperwork you brought to the Pearson testing center.
 It was issued by your real estate school and states that you’ve completed 120 hours of prelicensing education.
 Again, you must submit this as a PDF.
-This document is valid only for one year after completing the coursework.
-It must be submitted within 90 days of completing the exam.
+This document is only valid for one year after completing the coursework.
+It must be submitted to the state within 90 days of completing the exam.

-Once you’ve submitted all the forms, you’ll be contacted for your payment of $157 ($100 application fee, $12 recovery fund fee, $40 fingerprint processing fee, and $5 FBI Rap Back enrollment fee).
+You also need to pay a total of $157 ($100 application fee, $12 recovery fund fee, $40 fingerprint processing fee, and $5 FBI Rap Back enrollment fee).
+Incomplete applications will be returned, so make sure you tick all the boxes.

 Even after completing all the necessary steps to earn your real estate license in Utah, you can’t work independently as a real estate salesperson.
-Instead, you must work under a broker who supervises and guides you in handling your clients’ transactions.
+All agents must work under a broker who supervises and guides them in handling client transactions.
 You’ll share a certain percentage of your commissions with the broker who oversees your work.

-What’s the Best Real Estate Company to Work for?
+Best Real Estate Company to Work For in 2024

 How Much Does It Cost to Become a Real Estate Agent in Utah